 Last week, I posted a letter to fellow mothers urging them to stop sharing their labor and delivery stories with pregnant women.
 This letter like my blog and like life was part serious and part silly.
 And it prompted a pair of insightful comments from loyal ILI readers.
 One of these comments came from fellow-blogger Mama over at the delightful blog The Elmo Wallpaper.
-Mama stated – ever-diplomatically of course — that she disagreed with my argument that women should lie about their labor stories.
+Mama stated - ever-diplomatically of course -- that she disagreed with my argument that women should lie about their labor stories.
+She wrote:

 ...I believe in telling the honest truth, because not telling it just makes women freak out when they are in the middle of it and things AREN'T going perfectly.
 I would rather them know that it's perfectly normal to NOT have the birth you expect.
 And I think it's almost criminal that nobody tells you about the aftermath.
 Knowing it's coming, IMO (in my opinion), makes the experience less terrifying.

 And instead of responding to her comment in the comment box, I decided to make this is its own post because really this is about something far bigger than birth and babies and pseudo-serious letters to fellow members of the Mother Species.
 This is about knowledge.

 We all know that I am a hopeless romantic when it comes to education, to my alma maters, to concepts of knowledge and continued learning.
 There is something magical and majestic about knowledge.
 But does it always empower us or does it sometimes hinder us?
 Is it always better to know more, or does a little (willed) ignorance perhaps go a long way?